ciriusrob/hubtel-opencart/README.md

 # hubtel-opencart
-Opencart 2.3.x payment module for Hubtel Payment API
+Opencart 2.3.x payment module for Hubtel Online Checkout Payment API

 1. Try this in a test environment prior to installing it on a production application.